Brawlhalla: Esports

-In 2017, Blue Mammoth Games announced the Brawlhalla Circuit, a worldwide circuit of tournaments.
+In 2017, Blue Mammoth Games announced the 'Brawlhalla Circuit, a worldwide circuit of tournaments.
 Players are awarded Points.
 Players with the highest points from each region at the end of the season will earn a spot in the World Championship in November.
+The Brawlhalla World Championship became an annual event in 2017.
+The event once again took place at the Cobb Galleria in Atlanta in the United States where players competed locally on November 3–5.

 At the start of 2018, Blue Mammoth Games announced their third year of official tournaments.
 This included a partnership with DreamHack to host 6 in-person tournaments throughout the year, including official tournaments in Europe.
+The 3rd annual Brawlhalla World Championship was an open tournament with players being seeded based on official tournament power rankings.
+It took place on November 16–18 inside DreamHack Atlanta.
+The championship was played alongside tournaments of other popular fighting games, such as Super Smash Bros.
+Melee, Dragon Ball FighterZ and Tekken 7.

 In 2019, Blue Mammoth Games planned to host 5 in-person tournaments at their events throughout the year.
+The 4th annual Brawlhalla World Championship took place at DreamHack Atlanta.

 In more recent competition the Brawlhalla Pro Series (North America) was a weekly event that started April 9, 2019 and ended May 4, 2019.